 Storm Preparation for RVers

 In reading this post, I hope you learn from our mistakes.
 As you see, weather can change quickly leaving you and your family vulnerable.
 Whether you’re a seasoned RVer or you’re new to RVing, you’ll need to be proactive about yours and your family’s safety and pay attention to the weather forecasts.

-If you aren’t, ‘this’ is what can happen (below).
-This photo I took in Bandera, Texas after an overnight violent storm and flood in 2016.
+If you aren’t, this is what can happen.
+I took this photo in Bandera, Texas after a violent overnight storm and flood in 2016.
 Because the family had taken this storm seriously, they evacuated when instructed and no one was hurt.